top1944/duckuments/docs/17_setup/1_1_reproducing_ubuntu_image.md

-# Reproducing the Ubuntu image for the Duckiebot
+# Reproducing the image

 These are the instructions to reproduce the Ubuntu image that we use.

+Please note that the image is already available, so you don't need to do this manually.

+However, this documentation might be useful if you would like to port the software to a different distribution.

 We organize this in three steps: